 Experience faraway lands through the flavours of tea and an enchanting selection of sweet and savoury treats.
 Rather than the usual finger sandwiches, Around the World in 80 Days Afternoon Tea features a globally inspired menu.
 Savour a delicate pastel macaron reminiscent of Paris in the Moulin Rouge era, or indulge in the bold spices of a chocolate cardamom cake inspired by the vibrant streets of Bombay.
 Experience Italy with a decadent cacio e pepe risotto, be transported by Egyptian-inspired pastries, or take a virtual trip to Hong Kong with a deconstructed pork spring roll.
 Elevate your journey with fine Champagne by the glass or bottle, or explore an exquisite selection of black, white, green, oolong, and herbal teas from O-Five Rare Tea and Tea Leaves.
 A children’s tea is available featuring fluffy cotton candy, tasty scones, bite-sized tea sandwiches, irresistible s’mores pie, and more.

-Enjoy a series of live concerts illuminated by candlelight in a variety of locations throughout Vancouver.
-“Swifties” will be excited to know this annual live-concert series launches with a tribute to Taylor Swift until April 25.
+Enjoy a series of live concerts illuminated by candlelight at various locations throughout Vancouver.
 To find out more or to book tickets, visit Concert by Candlelight.

 North Vancouver and West Vancouver April Festivals and Events